ssss-sfu/newsletter/README.md

 ![Image](docs/example.png)

 Templated version of newsletter HTML by Gahee Kim and SFU Women in Computing Science (WiCS).
+Update to support images and separate sections

 ## Install